-2- Ph.D. of Industrial Management, Department of Management and Economics, Tarbiat Modares University, Tehran, Iran population growth on the other hand, it seems necessary to implement extensive measures to realize sustainability in agriculture (Wang, 2017).
-By achieving targets such as reducing poverty, guaranteeing sustainable patterns of production and consumption, taking immediate action to resolve climate change and its effects, the protecting and sustainable use of oceans, seas, and natural resources (Williams et al., 2018), agriculture performs a vital responsibility in achieving the Sustainable Development Goals (SDGs) approved in September 2015 by 193 countries in order to improve the social, economic and environmental conditions of the world (GeSI, 2016).
+2- Ph.D. of Industrial Management, Department of Management and Economics, Tarbiat Modares University, Tehran, Iran population growth on the other hand, it seems necessary to implement extensive measures to realize sustainability in agriculture (Wang, 2017).By achieving targets such as reducing poverty, guaranteeing sustainable patterns of and consumption, production taking immediate action to resolve climate change and its effects, the protectingand sustainable use of oceans, seas, and natural resources (Williams et al., 2018), agriculture performs a vital responsibility in achieving the Development Goals Sustainable (SDGs) approved in September 2015 by 193 countries in order to improve the social, economic and environmental conditions of the world (GeSI, 2016).